 If you take the gravel road on the right, you’ll be heading in the direction of Waldbachstrub Waterfall.
 Just a heads up: although the trail is signposted, none of the signs actually say the name of the waterfall so it’s quite easy to get lost.
 You will come across some forks during the trail, when in doubt, always take the right one!

 To be completely transparent, we didn’t manage to find the waterfall during our hike.
-At the third or fourth fork, we accidentally took the wrong turn and ended up going up to the Glacier Garden.
+At the third or fourth fork, we accidentally took a wrong turn and ended up at the Glacier Garden.

-If we would have taken the right turn and crossed the little stream, we would have found the waterfall within 15 minutes.
-But unfortunately, we took the left and after climbing up lots of stairs, we found ourselves at the Glacier Garden.
-Not complaining though as it was really beautiful, but it would have been easier to just take the paved road from the parking lot if I would have wanted to come here.
+If we had taken the right turn and crossed the little stream, we would have found the waterfall within 15 minutes.
+But unfortunately, we went left and, after climbing up lots of stairs, found ourselves at the Glacier Garden.
+Not complaining, though, as it was really beautiful!
+However, if I had known I’d end up here, it would have been easier to just take the paved road from the parking lot.

 Anyways, reaching the Glacier Garden from the Echerntal parking lot takes around 30 minutes while hiking to Waldbachstrub Waterfall takes around 40-45 minutes.